TZstatsADS/Fall2016-proj5-grp4/presentation.md

 ##2 Data Manipulation
 + We use the data before year 2016 as our training set and the rest as testing set.
 + We convert all the headline to lowercase letters, split the sentence into a list of words, remove punctuation, stem the words (for instance, change “playing”, “played” to play) and transform them to a table of words counts.
-+ We used n-gram model where n = 1,2 and 3.
++ We tried n-gram model where n = 1,2 and 3.
 We also deleted the words that appear in less than ten days otherwise it will lead to overfitting.
 + Unigram is not quite useful since we cannot get a good idea of how a single word will change the stock price.
 For example, we do not know whether the oil price goes up or down just from the word “oil”.
 Bigram and trigram make better sense.
 + Stopwords such as only, more, shouldn't can affect the meaning of a sentence in the headlines so we include them.